pczajkowski/anonymizeDOCXComments/README.md

 	"Kowalski, Jan" is now "Author2"
 	"Piotr Fronczewski" is now "Author3"

-File called *test.docx.bin* will be created containing details of the transformation.
+File called *test.docx.bin*, or *test2.docx.bin*, will be created containing details of the transformation.

 You can also deanonymize comments.
 Proper bin file, named "<your_orginial_docx>.bin", must be present.